liamsmith3194/otter-hockey/README.md

 ![Toast - Order Confirmation](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/toast-order-confirmation.PNG)

 ### About us
-- The about us content has been taken from [Otter Hockey](https://www.otterhockey.co.uk) displayed in simple block paragraphs with sub headings.
+- The about us content has been taken from [Otter Hockey](https://www.otterhockey.co.uk) displayed in simple block paragraphs with subheadings.

 ![About Us](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/about-us.PNG)

 ### FAQ’s
-- The FAQ's are presented via a Bootstrap accordians, separated into three sections; Orders, Delivery and Returns.
+- The FAQ's are presented via a Bootstrap accordions, separated into three sections; Orders, Delivery and Returns.

 ![FAQ's](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/faqs.PNG)

 ### Privacy Policy
-- The privacy policy has been created using [Terms Feed](https://www.termsfeed.com/privacy-policy-generator/) and displayed in a similar format to the about us page using block paragraphs and sub headings.
+- The privacy policy has been created using [Terms Feed](https://www.termsfeed.com/privacy-policy-generator/) and displayed in a similar format to the about us page using block paragraphs and subheadings.

 ![Privacy Policy](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/privacy-policy.PNG)

 ### Contact Us
 - Contact form continues the style theme from the Allauth pages in terms of black/grey inset borders.
 - On the right side is an interactive map showing the location of Otter Hockey HQ.
-- When the user submits the form they are ensured success through the toast notification.
+- When the user submits the form, they are ensured success through the toast notification.

 ![Contact Us](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/contact-us.PNG)